ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 Consider a query like `javascript language`: since the TypeScript document has tokens matching both terms, we will consider it a match for this query.
 We can let the user specify that they want a more "exact" match, for example by using `"javascript language"`, meaning that the term `language` must _follow_ the term `javascript`.

-However, in our current model, to support this we'll need to **re-process** every document that matched the terms, and figure out at what order they appear.
+Our index currently maps from tokens to document ids (`BTreeMap<String, Vec<DocId>>`), so we can find the superset of documents that match this query, and then **re-process** every one of them and figure out at what order the terms appear in them.

 This can be absolutely fine!
 Our example documents are very short, and if we don't expect an exact query to match a lot of documents (or don't intend to support them at all), doing this extra work isn't that bad.

 A similar analysis applies for generating highlights for our results:

 > Query: `performant typed language` \
-> Response: `rust`: "Rust is a statically-**typed** programming **language** designed for **performance** and safety."
+> Response: `rust`: "Rust is a statically-<mark>typed</mark> programming <mark>language</mark> designed for <mark>performance</mark> and safety."

-Doing this "on the fly" for short documents can be fine, but if we had bigger documents (e.g. entire Wikipedia articles), we’ll end up paying a high compute cost for each query.
+Doing this "on the fly" for short documents can be fine, but if we have bigger documents (e.g. entire Wikipedia articles), we’ll end up paying a high compute cost for each query.

 The key insight is that we need to know not just _which_ documents contain the terms, but _where_ those terms appear in each document.
 We can do that by trading query-time compute with ingest-time compute and storage: